hipolitomck/giffgaff_keep_alive/README.md

 ## Project Structure

-    giffgaff_keep_alive.sh - The main script that activates the GiffGaff SIM and handles the network connection. wecom_config.py - Configuration file for the WeCom (WeChat Work) API credentials and settings. wecom_notify.py - Python script to send notifications through WeCom.
+    giffgaff_keep_alive.sh - The main script that activates the GiffGaff SIM and handles the network connection.

+    wecom_notify.py - Python script to send notifications through WeCom.

 ## Requirements